Constellation Energy: Wind

-Generation Services
+Generation services

-Constellation Generation Solutions (CGS) is owned by Constellation.
-CGS functions as an industry-leading maintenance and technical services organization with an emphasis on precision and quality, structured to streamline work execution of the nuclear fleet.
+Constellation owns Constellation Generation Solutions (CGS).
+CGS functions as an industry-leading maintenance and technical services organization emphasizing precision and quality, structured to streamline the work execution of the nuclear fleet.

 Constellation PowerLabs is a wholly owned subsidiary of Constellation.
-Since 1911, PowerLabs has transformed over the years from being a support to the power industry, to becoming the primary calibrations and testing laboratory for Exelon.
-It has four individual labs strategically located from the upper-Midwest to the Northeast, enabling experienced staff in engineering, metrology, and nuclear power generation to support the urgent demands of our nation’s nuclear facilities, power grids, and critical supply chains.
+Since 1911, PowerLabs has transformed from supporting the power industry to becoming Exelon's primary calibrations and testing laboratory.
+It has four individual labs strategically located from the upper Midwest to the Northeast, enabling experienced staff in engineering, metrology, and nuclear power generation to support the urgent demands of our nation's nuclear facilities, power grids, and critical supply chains.

-Baltimore Community Involvement
+Baltimore community involvement

-Historical Archives
+Historical archives

-Constellation owns the archives of the Baltimore Gas & Electric Company and the former Consolidated Gas Light, Electric Power Company of Baltimore City and its ancient predecessor, the Gas Light Company of Baltimore.
-The Baltimore Gas & Electric Company's photographic collection consists of approximately 250,000 photographic prints and negatives, in more than 50,000 series The archives are held by the Baltimore Museum of Industry.
+Constellation owns the archives of the Baltimore Gas & Electric Company, the former Consolidated Gas Light, Electric Power Company of Baltimore City, and its ancient predecessor, the Gas Light Company of Baltimore.
+The Baltimore Gas & Electric Company's photographic collection consists of approximately 250,000 photographic prints and negatives, in more than 50,000 series.
+The archives are held by the Baltimore Museum of Industry.

 Philanthropy

-Constellation ranks second in local corporate giving among Baltimore-based companies and donated $7.10 million in 2017.
+Constellation ranks second in local corporate giving among Baltimore-based companies, and donated $7.10 million in 2017.
 The company also provides grants to local schools that implement education programs promoting science and technology.